Driver expected to be okay after being stabbed on the Big-I

 ALBUQUERQUE, N.M.
-(KRQE) – A driver is expected to be okay after police say someone stabbed a person on the Big-I.
+(KRQE) – A driver is expected to be okay after police say someone stabbed a person on the Big-I on Friday.

 New Mexico Coronavirus Resources